gardener/gardener/docs/proposals/20-ha-control-planes.md

 ## Shoot Control Plane Components

-Similarly to the [Seed System Components](#seed-system-components), the following shoot control plane components are considered critical so that Gardener ought to avoid any downtime.
+Similar to the [Seed System Components](#seed-system-components), the following shoot control plane components are considered critical so that Gardener ought to avoid any downtime.
 Thus, [current recovery mechanisms](#current-recovery-mechanisms) are considered insufficient if only one replica is involved.

 ### Kube Apiserver